rakudo/rakudo/NOMMAP.markdown

 ## Fix array/hash initialization
 my @a;  needs to initialize @a to be the Array type object (not an Array instance).
 Same for my %h and hashes.

+## Phasers
+* END in pre-compiled mainline case

+## BEGIN-time lexicals
+Need to have support for assigning to outer variables at BEGIN time.